Difference-in-Differences Designs: A Practitioner's Guide: Incorporating covariates into 2 2 2x2 DiD

 \subsection{DiD estimation with covariates: TWFE}

-Unlike in an unconditional DiD, moving from the population identification result in equation \eqref{eqn:ATT_OR} to sample analogs is a challenge unless the covariates are discrete and the conditional expectations themselves are easily calculable.
+Moving from the population identification result in equation \eqref{eqn:ATT_OR} to sample analogs is a challenge unless the covariates are discrete and the conditional expectations themselves are easily calculable.
+This difficulty does not arise in an unconditonal DiD.
 With continuous covariates, or many discrete ones, it may not be feasible to construct $\E_\omega[\Delta Y_{i,t=2} | X_i, D_i=0]$.
 Conditional DiD estimation, therefore, uses additional econometric techniques to bridge this gap.
 We begin, however, by discussing how regression DiD estimators that include covariates relate to the assumptions used for identification in \eqref{eqn:ATT_OR}.

 Because the TWFE specification in \eqref{eqn:twfe_2_by_2} recovers the $ATT(2)$ in $2\times 2$ DiD setups without covariates, it is natural to extend this logic to regressions with covariates.
-Indeed, this is by far the most popular approach adopted by practitioners arguably because it is both easy and familiar.
+Indeed, this is by far the most popular approach adopted by practitioners, arguably because it is both easy and familiar.
 A typical regression specification is

 where the unit and time fixed effects, treatment status, and covariates have already been defined, $e_{i,t}$ is an error term, and $\beta_{treat}$ is interpreted as the parameter of interest.
-A related specification explicitly controls for baseline covariates by replacing $X_{i,t}$ with interactions of the pre-treatment covariates and a post-treatment dummy,
+A related specification explicitly controls for baseline covariates by replacing $X_{i,t}$ with interactions of the pre-treatment covariates $X_{i,t=1}$ and a post-treatment dummy,

-In Table \ref{tab:regdid_2x2_covs}, we report the OLS and weighted least squares estimates of the unconditional $2\times2$ DiD estimate, $\beta_{covs}$ from \eqref{eq:reg_did_covs_interact}, $\beta_{covs,2}$, from \eqref{eq:reg_did_covs}, and their cluster-robust standard errors using the covariates from Table \ref{tab:cov_balance}.
+In Table \ref{tab:regdid_2x2_covs}, we report the OLS and weighted least squares estimates of the unconditional $2\times2$ DiD estimate, $\beta_{covs}$ from \eqref{eq:reg_did_covs_interact}, $\beta_{covs,2}$ from \eqref{eq:reg_did_covs}, and their cluster-robust standard errors, using the covariates from Table \ref{tab:cov_balance}.